barchart/marketdata-api-js/docs/content/quick_start.md

 ## Demos

-Two pre-built applications should provide some insight into the features and usage of the SDK.
+Two prebuilt applications should provide some insight into the features and usage of the SDK.

 ### Web Browsers